The Nose (Akutagawa short story): Major themes

-Akutagawa explores the themes of vanity and egoism in "The Nose".
+Akutagawa explores the themes of vanity and egotism in "The Nose".
 Naigu's vanity leads him to obsess only with his nose.
 This vanity eventually breeds disfigurement and a coldness from his peers, recognizing Naigu's egotism taking precedence over his religious studies and teaching.
 Instead of his status as a renowned priest, Naigu views his nose as the source of how society will judge him.
 As is typical with Akutagawa, these inherently modern psychological themes are directly injected into ancient stories and myth.

 Literary significance and reception

 Akutagawa gained much of his initial fame from "The Nose", one of his earliest works.

 After reading "The Nose", the renowned writer Natsume Sōseki sent a letter to Akutagawa, praising his work:

 I found your piece ["The Nose"] very interesting.
 Sober and serious without trying to be funny.
 It exudes humor, a sure sign of refined taste.
 Furthermore, the material is fresh and eye-catching.
 Your style is well-published, admirably fitting.